 - Every single feeling you had today

-Write Around Start in the middle of the page and write around in a spiral until you get to the outside of the page.
+Start in the middle of the page, and write around in a spiral until you get to the outside of the page.

-Same Start Start a sentence with “I want…” or “I love…” or “I am thankful for…” or if you are in a bad mood, “I hate…” finish the sentence.
-Then write the same sentence start again but finish it differently.
+Start a sentence with “I want…” or “I love…” or “I am thankful for…” or if you are in a bad mood, “I hate…” finish the sentence.
+Then write the same sentence start again, but finish it differently.
 Then do it again, and again, and again.
 Try to fill the whole page.

 *Interesting fact: If you were to lose the use of your dominant hand and had to start writing with the other one, your writing would eventually look the same as it does now.
 The way you form letters is more about your brain than your muscles.